FreeCode911/AnoUpload/README.md

    Simply execute your `index.js` file or any other file where you've required `anoupload`.
 The package will start working automatically.

-## Documentation

-For more details, visit the [AnoUploader NPM page](https://www.npmjs.com/package/anoupload).

 ## Star History